elotroalex/chiens/_texts/translation.md

 - {:.sp} Black General.

-- Good times.
+- It's good.

-- {:.sp} The Man Reciter.
+- {:.sp} The Reciter Man.

 - {:.i2} What is it ?
 What is it?
 Speak ...
 I'm no longer there.